tautme/country-levels/README.md

 # Country Levels
-Country Levels IDs are short codes based on the ISO country codes.
+Country Level IDs are short codes based on the ISO country codes.
 They uniquely identify country polygons and smaller administrative regions.

-This repository contains GeoJSONs for each areas, with up-to-date population information.
+This repository contains GeoJSONs for each area, with up-to-date population information.

 ### [Country List](docs/country_list.md)